 Correction of max. simultaneous calls: 0.05

-We suggest to use these templates based on your actual number of agents, and then, after having verified your results, modify the values as needed.
+We suggest using these templates based on your actual number of agents, and then, after having verified your results, modifying the values as needed.

 Note: Prioritize min. calls (Beta) is turned on by default in all templates.

 Correction of max. simultaneous call: The calculated number of calls to be dialed can be multiplied by this parameter, allowing you to quickly increase or decrease dialer efficiency.
 Please note, however, that we do not recommend adjusting this setting if the number of dropped calls is an important factor to you.

 Agent limit: Based on this limit, Predictive mode changes to Power mode in the background, and can be seen in the Realtime monitoring as Predictive-Power.
 It is used to avoid calling too many records at the same time if available agent numbers decrease significantly below a critical value.
 Setting up this field on a reasonable level helps to avoid Dropped calls.

 Min. calls: This field sets the minimum number of calls that must be reached in Predictive-Static state, before the Predictive dialer switches to the most effective Predictive-Adaptive, statistics-based submode.
 By default, its value is set to 10.

 Reachability examination period: The Reachability ratio is calculated based on calls carried out during the most recent time period, specified in seconds.

 Customer handling examination period: Average talk time is calculated based on the number of reached calls carried out during the most recent time period, specified in seconds.

 Max. simultaneous calls: Maximum number of channels that can be used by the dialer in the project.
 It is important when a client has a channel limit imposed by their telecommunications agreement or technical environment.
 It helps to redistribute the limit among different projects the client is working on.